SteveMac555/SpaceBot/README.md

 ## Getting Started
 This project assumes you have a working and upto-date installation of NodeJS.
 You will also need a Twitch account to login to, as well as the OAuth token (not password) for the account.
 You can generate your OAuth token here: https://twitchapps.com/tmi/

+You need to update settings.json with your account and channel details.

 ### Example Commands
 * !spacex - Returns the last mission details from their API.
 Example of a JSON GET request.
 * !ping - Returns simple chat text "PONG"